menu icon

 University information

 Queen Mary University of London (QMUL) is an internationally regarded public research institution based in London.
 It has a long history, dating back over 230 years, and is a member of the prestigious Russell Group of universities.
-QMUL has five campuses in the city of London and an international network of satellite campuses in China, Malta and Paris.
-There is a population of around 16,000 students at the London campuses and more than 32,000...more
+Queen Mary has five campuses in the city of London and an international network of satellite campuses in China, Malta, Paris and Singapore.
+There is a population of around 16,000 students at the London campuses and...more